Home » Refinance Student Loans

 Average debt vs. salary for prosthodontists

 Dental school is among the most expensive graduate programs.
-The American Dental Education Association reports that the average educational debt for dental school graduates in 2019 was $292,169.
+The American Dental Education Association (ADEA) reports the average educational debt for dental school graduates in 2023 was $296,500.

 The good news is that the high cost of dental school — and costs associated with additional specialty training — are often matched with high-income potential.